If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 Few things get us as passionate or protective as our children.
 That is a significant reason child custody cases so often become intense and contentious.
 We want to fight for what is in the best interest of our children.

 When facing a child custody situation, one of the first questions that come to mind is what am I going to do now?! and "How do I find a good lawyer?"

-Knowing how to choose a child custody lawyer who will provide you with the legal advice you need, at a price you can afford, and be the right fit for your situation, isn’t easy.
-It’s one of the most important children custody decisions you will make.
+Knowing how to choose a child custody lawyer who will provide you with the legal advice you need at a price you can afford, and be the right fit for your situation, isn't easy.
+It's one of the most critical children custody decisions you will make.

 One thing I have heard in many of my consults is the difficulty of figuring out "how do you find the best child custody lawyer?"